Davdu/DS-Dreadlocks/MandatoryAssignments/Auction/README.md

         go run Server.go
 Repeat step 1 and 2 for each new server you want to start.
-For each new server, a crash can be handled.
+For each new redundant server, a crash can be handled.
 Any amount of servers can be started, but it is recommended to start less than 10 servers to avoid any failures during discovery.
+If a crash occurs a new server can be started and will automatically join the network.